Thinking About Divorce? 5 Financial Moves to Consider Before You File

 3. Avoid Major Financial Moves

-In the months leading up to a divorce, it may feel tempting to “clean up” your finances.
-Resist that temptation.
-Any major financial moves you make, transferring large sums of money, changing account ownership, selling assets, or opening new lines of credit, can raise red flags and complicate the divorce process.
+In the months leading up to a divorce, resist the temptation to make significant changes to your finances.
+Any major financial moves, such as transferring large sums of money, selling assets, or opening new lines of credit, can raise questions and complicate the process.

-Judges often frown upon any financial activity that appears to manipulate marital assets or reduce transparency.
-Even if your intent is innocent, these moves can be perceived as an attempt to hide or protect assets from division.
+Judges expect financial transparency.
+Even if your intent is innocent, these actions can be perceived as an attempt to hide or improperly shield assets from division.
+To maintain a strong and credible legal position, avoid the following without first seeking legal counsel:

 • Liquidating accounts or moving money without legal guidance